TheTaylorLee/AdminToolbox/README.md

 > Office 365 and Azure related functions.
 These functions vary greatly in their purpose, and are all related to Microsoft 365 differing cloud services.

 #### Remoting
 > Remoting related functions.
-This module focuses remote access and management tasks.
+This module focuses on remote access and management tasks.

 #### VmwareAutomate
 > VMWare related functions.
 This module focuses on Automateing Bulk VMWare Tasks.